 Follow this steps below to create an interactive dashboard.

-First you have to create the background.
+First you have to create a background.
 Do this by selecting many cells and changing the background color.
 In this case we have hanged the background color to violet.

 After creating the background you will use the data within the other spreadsheets to create the visual elements for the dashboard.
 Once you have created each visual element, copy and paste the charts, graphs, and tables from the other spreadsheet to your dashboard.